 I am a professor of modern intellectual history at New York University: I research and write histories of concepts that weave together modern understandings of the human, of time, and of the body.
-This means that sometimes I work more in conceptual history, sometimes more in history of science or historical epistemology.
+I’m particularly interested in the ways that the concept of the human has been transformed in course of the last hundred years.
+Sometimes I work more in conceptual history, sometimes more in history of science or in epistemology.
 I like to think that these fields cross over with others in fun and generative ways.

 My principal research project for the coming years concerns the figure of the "New Man" in modern thought, science, and aesthetics—a study in the articulations and pursuits of a transformation and regeneration of "human nature."
 This project involves overviews of the aesthetic politics of regeneration from 1789 to the 1960s and of the sciences that imagined, tested, and sought to use human plasticity, roughly from the 1880s to the 1950s.
 It will also study key episodes in the two centuries after 1789, including the institution of the Napoleonic code and its sociopolitical implications; and the temporality of the Nazi "New Man."
 Another, related research project tracks the modern inventions and deployments of human "prehistory" in political and scientific arguments.